 Walking Tour of Kowloon

 Today, Hong Kong is a financial powerhouse and one of the world’s most significant banking centers.
 There are a variety of tours that highlight the heritage of Hong Kong as well as the growth of the city into one of the world’s foremost financial centers.
-One of the best Hong Kong tours that touches on both the history and the growth of the city is a half-day walking tour of Kowloon and Central.
+One of the best Hong Kong tours that touch on both the history and the growth of the city is a half-day walking tour of Kowloon and Central.

 For a powerful introduction to Hong Kong, visit the Peak.
 Victoria Peak, the highest point on Hong Kong Island, is one of the most popular visitor attractions in the city.
 Most people arrive by the Peak Tram, which departs from St. John’s Cathedral in Central, but it is also accessible by private car or taxi along a winding road.
 Ambitious travelers might wish to walk up via the steep Old Peak Road, but factor in a few hours for this adventure.
 The nearest MTR station is Central.

 You’ll find two shopping centers, a large viewing platform, plenty of restaurants, and several walking trails.
 In addition to being a popular tourist spot, the Peak is also the pinnacle of housing in Hong Kong and is home to numerous government officials and public figures.

 Tsim Sha Tsui

 Tsim Sha Tsui is a popular culture and nightlife district located in Kowloon.
 It boasts a variety of activities and attractions along Nathan and Canton Roads.
-The Avenue of Stars, along the Victoria Harbour waterfront, is where you can spot statues of your favourite film characters.
+The Avenue of Stars, along the Victoria Harbour waterfront, is where you can spot statues of your favorite film characters.
 The promenade pays tribute to the enviable list of Hong Kong stardom – Jackie Chan, Bruce Lee, and more.
-While its currently (2018) under renovation, it’s a popular spot to hang out to watch the evening light show.
+While it is currently (2018) under renovation, it’s a popular spot to hang out to watch the evening light show.

 The Science, Space, Art, and History museums are all within walking distance of each other in Tsim Sha Tsui, making them a perfect rainy day activity.